 “You should only design your own business marketing materials if you can make them look professional,” she adds.
 “A badly designed website, for example, will put customers off.”

 Create business marketing materials

 Employing a marketing expert does not need to cost the earth.
 “You should spend roughly 10% of your turnover on marketing,” Bendall explains.
-“A basic three-page website only costs the freelance designer’s time — a day and a half would be around £750.
+“A basic three-page website only costs the freelance designer’s time.
 Big marketing agencies charge more as they have more overheads.”

 You can find designers by attending local networking events or searching online directories.